pudly/schmopera-hugo/content/articles/talking-with-singers-michael-fabiano.md

 date = "2018-05-26T14:03:00-04:00"
 lastmod = "2018-05-26T17:56:00-04:00"
 publishDate = "2018-05-26T17:56:00-04:00"
-slug = "talking-with-singers-michael-fabiano"
-title = "Talking with singers: Michael Fabiano"
+short_description = "\"We're in an era where things need to be tried.
+We can't just do the same.
+That's the argument against the model in America sometimes, where we just do traditional opera productions for the sake of doing them traditionally because no one wants to see anything different.
+That to me is not an acceptable answer.\"" slug = "talking-with-singers-michael-fabiano" title = "Talking with singers: Michael Fabiano"
 +++